MinuteswithMetrics/Udacity-Deep-Learning-Nanodegree/README.md

-# Udacity-Deep-Learning-Nanodegree
+# Udacity Deep Learning Nanodegree
-Deep learning is driving advances in artificial intelligence that are changing our world.
+*Deep learning is driving advances in artificial intelligence that are changing our world.*